Top 14 Things To Do In Angola For An African Adventure

 Photo: Vyacheslav Argenberg / Wikimedia Commons / Image For Representation Only

-While it might not be as tropical as the saying suggests, Ilha de Mussulo serves as the westward escape perfect for tranquility seekers.
+While it might not be as tropical as the saying suggests, Ilha de Mussulo serves as the westward escape perfect for tranquility seekers and is a must-visit in any Angola travel guide.
 This breathtaking island is a few minutes away by boat from Luanda and has an inviting atmosphere with its pristine oceanic waters, white powdery beaches, and friendly locals.
 Beachside restaurants serving the freshest seafood dishes offer stunning views of the ocean which makes for the perfect refreshing meal.

 5. Explore The Historic City Of Benguela